 The research shows that the more meals together, the better, meaning that two is much better than none, and four is much better than two.
 Obviously, it's ideal if both parents -- when they live together -- can have dinner with their kids every night.
 But we don't live in an ideal world, and by definition no human is an ideal parent.
 So we do what we can, which can often mean one parent holding down the fort at many weeknight dinners.
 That gives Friday, Saturday and Sunday a celebratory tone as everyone sits down to savor the meal together.

 "I eat with the kids every night, but my husband can't get home till later.
 Does that matter?"

 Sometimes that's the best a family can do during the week, and you make it work.
 But it becomes all the more important that the whole family have time together on the weekend.
 There’s something magical for building family identity when all members of a household share meals together, at least some of the time.

 "What about kids' sports schedules that keep them away at dinner?"

 Once a week of dinners on the run is inconsequential, but if conflicting schedules mean your family can't sit down at least a few times during the week for dinner, it's worth some creative thinking.
 Can the schedule be changed so that you all eat earlier or later?
 Can a child switch to after-school rather than evening activities?
-Can you all at least gather together for fruit and tea before bedtime so that you get some family time that evening?
+Can you all at least gather together for fruit and milk or herbal tea before bedtime so that you get some family time that evening?

 "We eat together, but we eat in front of the TV.
 Does that count?"